 If a contract is deemed to be in a loss position, the projected loss is recognized in full, including reversal of any previously recognized margin, in the period in which the change in estimate is made.
 Losses are recognized as an accrued loss provision on the consolidated balance sheets in the accrued liabilities caption.
 For contract revenue after the date that the loss is accrued, the accrued loss provision is adjusted so that the gross profit for the contract remains zero in future periods, subject to future adjustments to the overall expected profit or loss as determined at such time.
-As of March 31, 2024 and December 31, 2023, we had \$ 16.1 million and \$ 17.3 million, respectively, in accrued loss provisions.
+As of March 31, 2024 June 30, 2024 and December 31, 2023, we had \$16.1 million \$15.8 million and \$17.3 million, respectively, in accrued loss provisions.

-As of March 31, 2024 and December 31, 2023, we had \$ 162.9 million and \$ 139.6 million, respectively, of unapproved contract modifications included within our various projects' transaction prices.
-These modifications are in negotiation with our customers or other third parties.
+As of March 31, 2024 June 30, 2024 and December 31, 2023, we had \$162.9 million \$148.8 million and \$139.6 million, respectively, of unapproved contract modifications included within our various projects' transaction prices.
+These modifications are in negotiation negotiations with our customers or other third parties.